Why Authenticate in API Gateway Environments

 AuthConfigs can be used to define granular authentication configurations for

-a detailed overview of the authN/authZ models implemented by Gloo, check out our individual guides:
+Virtual Services.
+For a detailed overview of the authN/authZ models implemented by Gloo, check out the other guides:

 Basic Auth: Authenticating using a dictionary of usernames and passwords on a virtual service.